tinacms/tinacms/packages/@tinacms/cli/GeneratedClientDocs.md

 This piece of work has two main functionalities,

 1. Generates Graphql fragments and queries that are written for you.
-2. Generates a graphql client that can be used server-side (in getStaticProps)
+2. Generates a Graphql client that can be used server-side (in getStaticProps)

 ## Using build in Graphql Queries